-2. Target Population
+D. Target Population

-Eligible for this service are children ages 12 and younger, usually attending kindergarten to grade 8, currently active with the Department, children who are actively receiving Care Coordination services and/or children who have been identified as being at risk for detention.
-The child may be residing with a biological, relative, foster, adoptive or other substitute caretaker family.
+Eligible for this service are children and youth currently active with the Department; children and youth who have been identified with a Level III Serious Emotional Disturbance (SED) and are actively receiving Care Coordination services; and children and youth who have been identified as at risk for detention.
+The child or youth may be residing in a biological, relative, foster, adoptive or other substitute caregiver home.
+The child or youth may also be residing in a Department-supervised independent living or transitional living arrangement.